qperez/qperez.github.io/index.md

 # Work Experience

+## Since Sep.
+2023 | Associate Professor of Software Engineering at INSA Rennes - Research in the [DiverSE Team](https://www.diverse-team.fr/), IRISA, Inria, Univ Rennes, CNRS - France

 ## Jan.
 2021 - Aug.
 2022 | Postdoctoral Researcher at IRISA lab (France) in the DiverSE Team

 ## Dec.
-2021 - Dec 2022 | Postdoctoral Researcher at IMT Mines Alès (France) on TwinCoBot project, granted by Carnot-Mines Télécom Institut.
+2021 - Dec.
+2022 | Postdoctoral Researcher at IMT Mines Alès (France) on TwinCoBot project, granted by Carnot-Mines Télécom Institut.

 Spin-off project funded by the Carnot Télécom Institut on digital twins in the context of home automation connected environments and industry 4.0.
 Development of a generic meta-model for these 2 use cases as well as a digital twin demonstrator for a connected flat in conjunction with the HUman aT project (HUT).

 ## Oct.
 2018 - Dec.
-2021 | Pḧ.D student in Software Engineering at IMT Mines Alès, France
+2021 | Ph.D. student in Software Engineering at IMT Mines Alès, France

 ## Sept.
 2018 - Oct.
 2018 | Software engineer- Flowbird group